 I have really enjoyed playing Dragonflight so far.
 The content and story have been great!
 Feel free to check out the trailer below if you are interested in learning more about Dragonflight.

 After creating an account, you will be asked to download the Blizzard launcher.
 This launcher will allow you to boot up any Blizzard title from one convenient dashboard.
 If you launch World of Warcraft through this dashboard, it will sign you into WoW upon clicking the “Play” button; otherwise, you will need to sign in directly through the game.

 Before you create a character, it is helpful to understand what a realm is and why it matters.
 A realm, also called a server, is a designated home for your characters.
 Once a character is created on a realm, you cannot play it on another realm without paying ~$25 to move them.

 Once you click the “Change Realm” button, a screen will appear listing the names of every server available in your region.
-Regions are shown across the bottom of the screen and include the United States, Oceanic, Latin America, Brazil, and Tournament.
+Regions are shown across the bottom of the screen and include:

 Which region you choose will depend on where you live.
 Choosing a region closest to your home will ensure the least possible lag and the best in-game performance.